- 1. Edit iMovie+

 - Not a free app.

-- Can’t edit offline.
+- It can’t edit offline.

 Avidemux is a powerful and lightweight video editing software that's perfect for all skill levels as well.
 It's free and can perform basic video editing tasks like filtering, trimming, cutting, and encoding.
 Even better, this app supports several formats like MP4, AVI, DV, MPEG-4, WebM, FLV, and many others.
 Videos can also be cropped or color-profiled.
 Oh, and another important thing, Avidemux automates most of its processes.